 We collect and use your Personal Information for the primary purpose of providing legal services, providing information to our clients and for the purpose of marketing our services to you.
 You may unsubscribe from any mailing or marketing lists at any time by contacting us in writing.

-We never provide personal information obtained in the course of acting for you (including the fact that we act for you) to any other person without first obtaining your permission to do so, except where to do so is clearly within the scope of our instructions or public knowledge.
+We never provide personal information obtained in the course of acting for you (including the fact that we act for you) to any other person without first obtaining your permission to do so, except where to do so is clearly within the scope of our instructions or the information is public knowledge.
 We never provide confidential information we obtain in the course of acting for you to other persons for the purpose of marketing.

 When we collect Personal Information we will, where appropriate and where it is practicable to do so, explain to you why we are collecting the information and how we plan to use it.
+We set out more information about the personal information we collect from our clients in our terms of engagement.

 Sensitive information is defined in the Privacy Act to include information about your racial or ethnic origin, political opinions, membership of a political association, religious or philosophical beliefs, membership of a trade union or other professional body, criminal record or health information.